Meet Defects Drummer Harry Jennings | TEN OF CLUBS

 When did you start performing?

 I started performing live and playing gigs at 14.
 I remember a talent competition at school – probably one of the first shows I’d done – where we played Fall Out Boy and Blink 182 for a crowd of middle-aged moms and dads!
 Can’t honestly remember if they enjoyed it, but it was a great buzz!
-The gigs helped me get known on the scene and make contacts.
-Very important!

-Tell us more about those early gigs?
+Tell us more about those early gigs.

 In 2015 we changed our singer and rebranded ourselves as Shvpes.
-We toured Europe a few times, with the likes of Trivium, SikTh, Sleeping with Sirens, Of Mice & Men, and Bullet for My Valentine.
+We toured Europe a few times, with the likes of Trivium, SikTh, Sleeping with Sirens, Of Mice & Men and Bullet for My Valentine.
 All great bands.

 Yeah, we got to tour America in 2018.
-We spent 8 weeks out there, touring US cities and festivals, having an absolute blast.
+We spent 8 weeks out there, touring cities and festivals, having an absolute blast.
 But touring the US is bloody hard work.
 It’s very expensive, which is a problem if you’re not a huge band.
-We were lucky to have a label that supported us.
-They were able to get our songs on the radio out there, which gave us a name and a way in.

 What happened to Shvpes?

 We called it a day during lockdown in July 2020.
 It was a very dark spot for me, to be honest.
-It was 11 years of blood, sweat, and tears; then it was all gone.
+It was 11 years of blood, sweat and tears.
+Then it was all gone.
 It’s a very odd feeling.
-When it was announced on social media, I received some requests to join other bands – good bands – but I just wasn’t ready then to commit.

 Tell us about Defects.

 We’re a metalcore band.
 I feel like there can sometimes be stigma around admitting that, but I’m proud of it!
 But we’re also heavy rock and nu metal.
 We have a lot of Slipknot vibes in the mix.
 And we bring the heavy.
-The riffs are ‘kick your nan in the pit’ kind of riffs, and I love it!
+The riffs are kick your nan in the pit kind of riffs and I love it!

 The album's coming soon.
 Can you tell us about it?

-The album, and the singles ‘Scapegoat’ and ‘End of Days’, were recorded during lockdown.
+The album and the singles ‘Scapegoat’ and ‘End of Days’ were recorded during lockdown.
 It was an odd experience.
 Everyone was firing ideas around, discussing them on Zoom, then recording takes at home.
 It was like making a jigsaw puzzle, putting all the pieces together.

-Usually, Tony and Luke tend to take the lead with song writing.
+Usually, Tony and Luke take the lead with song writing.
 They’ll bring a part-finished song to the rest of us.
 Then we start working together on it, each adding our own spice to the mix.
 Some of the new stuff we’ve been working on is sounding amazing!
 I cannot wait to get back in the studio.

-Just keep at it.
-Always push.
-Always ask questions.
-Never be afraid to come across as too keen.
-You can’t be too keen.
 There’s also a lot about the music industry that’s about who you know, so making contacts is essential.
 You’ve just got to keep moving forward.

 You’ve known our Skev for a long time.
 Any memories you can share?